 - Easy to Clean: Choose an alarm that can be easily cleaned.
 Some sensors that use metal clips require a nightly ritual of cleaning the metal with a toothbrush.
-Newer technology uses flexible sensors that are made of silicone such as IntelliFlex sensors that are safer and durable.(URL here?)
+Newer technology uses flexible sensors that are made of silicone such as IntelliFlex sensors that are better and more comfortable.

 - Cost: Bedwetting alarms vary in prices, so it is important to consider prices, along with the alarm’s features and benefits.
 Typically, the bedwetting alarms on the higher end of the spectrum tend to contain more features, and they tend to deliver better results.